bftjoe/bchess/README.md

 Specify the hash table size in megabytes

 ### Threads
 For now this option doesn't do anything.
-It's only for compatibility purpose
+It's only for compatibility.

 ## Internals